-16 In the years since Bill wrote on the General Policy Committee , its functions have changed markedly.
+&lt;sup>14 In the years since Bill wrote on the General Policy Committee, its functions have changed markedly.
 Now known as the General Sharing Session, it meets three times a year for about two hours on the Saturday preceding the General Service Board meeting, and considers the long-range plans of board commit-tees and other topics of special interest.
-Its membership comprises all the Trustees, the
+Its membership comprises all the Trustees, the A.A.W.S. and Grapevine directors and staffs, and the appointed members of the board Committees